New Zealand's Next Top Model season 1: Episode 3: The Girls Take The Streets

-The remaining 12 girls survive their first elimination, with Lucy realising that this is a competition and there will only be one winner.
-Rebecca-Rose moans about her poor performance.
-Sarah and Rebecca-Rose blame the photographer for her bad photo.
-Teryl-Leigh reveals sarcastically, that she would have been sad if Hosanna was sent home.

-The girls then arrive at a hip hop studio and gets a lesson from hip hop dance group, Urban Beat.
-All the girls feel uncomfortable and awkward especially Sarah who leaves and refuses to participate.
-Laura impressed Colin for her effort and participation.
+The remaining 12 contestants visit a hip hop studio and get a lesson from hip hop dance group, Urban Beat.
+All the girls feel uncomfortable and awkward, especially Sarah who leaves and refuses to participate.
+Laura impresses Colin with her effort and participation.

-The girls' partake in a rooftop-hip hop inspired runway show in front of Colin and guest judge Angela Dunn.
-Christobelle, Teryl-Leigh and Sarah were praised for their performance and following the brief of the challenge, which was to strike three hip hop poses at the end of the runway, while the rest got carried away and danced on the runway.
+The contestants partake in a rooftop hip hop inspired runway show in front of Colin and guest judge Angela Dunn.
+Christobelle, Teryl-Leigh and Sarah were praised for their performance and for following the brief of the challenge, which was to strike three hip hop poses at the end of the runway, while the rest got carried away and danced on the runway.

-Unfortunately owning the attitude meant missing the brief and Teryl-Leigh's subtle poses took home the prize.

-Back at the house, a misunderstanding occurred between Teryl-Leigh and Ajoh about race and the shower-time Teryl-Leigh has.

-The girls go to SnowPlanet for their photo shoot to test their stamina and ability to translate their personality into a photograph.
+The contestants go to SnowPlanet for their photo shoot to test their stamina and ability to translate their personality into a photograph.

-Laura, Rhiannon, Rebecca-Rose, Christobelle and Hosanna impressed the photographer while Ruby's attitude at the photoshoot was questioned.
+Laura, Victoria, Rebecca-Rose, Christobelle and Hosanna impressed the photographer while Ruby's attitude at the photoshoot was questioned.
 Olivia struggled while Sarah refused to do the photoshoot because of a headache.

-At panel, Hosanna impresses; Ruby gets reamed for her attitude; the judges are split about Laura; Lucy could have been better; Victoria's nerves held her back but her photo scored; Rhiannon's legs take her from cheesy to hot; Olivia bores; Ajoh's photo is called a disaster and the judges loved Christobelle & Rebecca Rose's editorial photos.
-The judges deliberate, and in the end, Sarah and Olivia end up in the bottom two but Sarah's unreliability sends her home, despite her limitless potential.
+At panel, Sarah and Olivia end up in the bottom two but Sarah's unreliability sends her home.